Billmate/magento/README.md

 2 issues closed and 17 commits

 * Fix - Get adress with company now works as it should.
-* Feature - Invoice fee is dynamicly displayed in the checkout in the title.
+* Feature - Invoice fee is dynamically displayed in the checkout in the title.

 ### 2.0 (2015-05-11)
 Total rewrite of the plugin.
 The plugin now works with Billmate API version 2.0, [http://billmate.se/api-integration/](http://billmate.se/api-integration/ "http://billmate.se/api-integration/").